therealmacjeezy/JamfProUploadPage_v1/PHP_Pages/README.md

 * **getsites.php**
   * Creates an xml file (SiteList.xml) via an API Call that is used to populate the dropdown menu with site names

+* **getcategories.php**
+  * Creates an xml file (CategoriesList.xml) via an API Call that is used to populate the dropdown menu with categories

 * **pkgupload.php**
   * Handles the uploading of packages to the JSS.